-This year, both the number and allocation of staffing were considerations as part of the District's response to the pandemic.
-Specifically, a number of additional teaching positions were added and existing resources re-allocated, as part of the measures put in place in response to the pandemic.
-This included additional elementary classroom positions (plus preparation time) to support smaller class sizes; additional positions to support English language learners and the delivery of special education in both in person and virtual schools.
+This year a number of additional teaching positions were added and existing resources re-allocated in response to the pandemic.
+This included additional elementary classroom positions (plus preparation time) to support smaller class sizes; additional positions to support English language learners and to support the delivery of special education to both in person and virtual learners.
 In many cases additional supports were added, rather than re-allocated from in person schools, as needs emerged in the newly created virtual campuses or to support the delivery of hybrid programs.
-Additional resources were funded from the specific funding provided leading up to and following the start of the school year.
-The Ministry has so far indicated that school board plans for next year should not assume that the same level of additional funding will be continuing next year.
-As a result, the academic staffing plan being proposed will reflect a return to pre-COVID staffing levels, that is, the staffing approved in March 2020, and planning for the delivery of remote learning will proceed with resources being allocated accordingly.
-It is difficult to predict with certainty what the fall will look like but staff will be continuing to work closely with public health to ensure that available resources are allocated to support their advice and recommendations.
+The additional resources were funded from a combination of reserves and specific funding that was provided leading up to and following the start of the school year.
+The Ministry has so far indicated that school board plans for next year should not rely on the same level of additional funding continuing next year.

+As a result, the academic staffing plan being proposed largely reflects a return to pre-COVID staffing levels, that is, the staffing approved in March 2020.
+Planning for the delivery of remote learning next year will proceed with resources being allocated accordingly from within the approved complements, rather than relying on additional staffing.
+The number of students attending remotely next year will be much lower than this year.
+It is difficult to predict with certainty what the fall will look like but staff will be continuing to work closely with public health officials to ensure that available resources are allocated to support their advice and recommendations.
 While still early, it is likely that mass vaccination efforts currently underway will have an impact as we move into the fall.
 In the event that additional funding becomes available later, additional teaching positions can be added based on a careful assessment of how and where they can achieve the most impact, in terms of both well-being and achievement.